D-K-E/graphical-models/paper/paper.md

-Though the first issue is not irrelevant, the forte of `PyGModels` is the second issue due to its lightweight nature and its direct embodiment of statistical and graph theoretic [we follow mostly @Diestel_2017 for graph theoretic conventions and definitions; most of the graph algorithms come from
+Though the first issue is not irrelevant, the forte of `PyGModels` is the second issue due to its lightweight nature and its direct embodiment of statistical and graph theoretic (we follow mostly Diestel [see @Diestel_2017] for graph theoretic conventions and definitions; most of the graph algorithms come from K. Erciyes [see @Erciyes_2018] and S. Even [see
-@Erciyes_2018 and @Even_Guy_Even_2012; exact pages are cited in doc strings of related functions inside the source code] considerations in the same base class.
+@Even_Guy_Even_2012]; exact pages are cited in doc strings of related functions inside the source code) considerations in the same base class.
 The entire library depends only on python standard library which makes it very extendible and easy to integrate and adapt to other projects as well.
 Through its rigorous adoption of mathematical definitions of involved concepts, it becomes feasible to extend arbitrary factors through their point wise product, or apply common graph analysis algorithms such as finding articulation points or bridges, or finding an optimal path defined by a cost function.

 # Applications and Similar Works